 Use Of Property Information And Photographs

-D&D will use information relating to customers’ property including photographs to market the customers’ property in accordance with instructions and may use the information at any time for general marketing purposes but will always take reasonable steps to ensure no personal information relating to the customer apart from that relating to the property is used.
+D&D will use information relating to customers’ property including photographs, descriptions and plans, to market the customers’ property in accordance with instructions and may use the information at any time for general marketing purposes but will always take reasonable steps to ensure no personal information relating to the customer apart from that relating to the property is used.

 We use the information about your visit to our website for the following purposes: